awsdocs/amazon-comprehend-developer-guide/doc_source/getting-started-console-events.md

-# Creating Analysis Jobs Using Built\-in models<a name="getting-started-console-events"></a>
+# Creating analysis jobs using built\-in models<a name="getting-started-console-events"></a>

 You can use the Amazon Comprehend console to create and manage asynchronous analysis jobs\.
-Your job analyzes the input documents that you store in Amazon S3 and writes the output files to your specified Amazon S3 bucket\.
-You can use the following procedure to start any of these analysis job types:
-+ Entities
-+ Events
-+ Key phrases
-+ Personally identifiable information \(PII\)
-+ Primary language
-+ Sentiment
-+ Target sentiment
+Your job analyzes documents stored in Amazon S3 to find entities like events, phrases, primary language, sentiment, or personally identifiable information \(PII\)\.

 **To create an analysis job**